top of page

 Custom millwork display built directly into store architecture.

-Instruction on a display that prompts shopper behavior, e.g. “Try Now."
+Instruction on a display prompting shopper behavior (“Try Now”).

 An item attached to a printed card for peg display hanging.

 A rotating, multi-sided fixture that allows 360° product access.
-Carousel displays optimize small spaces by presenting multiple product lines on a compact footprint.
-The rotation can be manual or motorized, inviting shopper interaction and longer dwell time.
-Carousel displays are ideal for accessories, small packaged goods, or sample programs, enhancing engagement through movement and tactile discovery.
+These displays optimize small spaces by presenting multiple product lines in a compact footprint.
+Ideal for accessories, small packaged goods, or samples.

 This can also be referred to as a holding cost.
 It is primarily made up of the cost associated with the inventory investment and storage cost.

-Suspended from above, these displays use hanging signs, banners, or structures to attract attention from a distance.
-Ceiling displays help shoppers navigate large spaces and reinforce brand presence without taking up valuable floor space.
-Commonly used in warehouse clubs, grocery, and big-box environments, they can define entire departments or highlight promotions visible across the store.
+Suspended from above, these displays use hanging signs, banners, or structures to attract attention from a distance, navigate large spaces and reinforce brand presence.

 Branded holder for paint or material samples.